mmelton1/techblog/src/content/post/lorcanalytics-1.md

 **Summary:** Lorcana is a Disney trading card game created by Ravensburger.
 An important aspect to many collectors of trading card games is knowledge about card price trends.
 As Lorcana is a new game released in August 2023, there were no tools available to access data related to price trends.

 My posts related to this project are only a brief summary.
 Most of the work was done in my spare time over the course of ~5 months.
 During the project, I explored a wide variety of technologies and approaches to each challenge I encountered.
 For more information, check out the project on my [GitHub](https://github.com/mmelton1/lorcana-alerts).
+To see a video of the site, click [here](https://youtu.be/aT53lUtIRuc).

-## Objective:
+## Objectives:

 1. Build a presence on social media and automate posts for card price analysis.
 2. Create a website which allows for people to view price analysis and trends for cards.